eflaten0817/trie/README.md

 # trie
-Implementing a Trie structure to store Strings
+A trie structure to store Strings